neuralmagic/sparseml/integrations/pytorch/tutorials/woodfisher_pruning.md

 epoch range, sparsity levels, and schedule, so these values may remain unchaged when adjusting a recipe.

-The `MFACPruningModifier` implements a global pruning scheme however, so all parameters to be pruned should be listed under the `params` argument.
+The `MFACPruningModifier` implements a global pruning scheme, however, so all parameters to be pruned should be listed under the `params` argument.
 If the previous recipe has multiple pruning modifiers, all of their prameters should be merged into a single `MFACPruningModifier`.

 WoodFisher specific hyperparameters can be specified under the `mfac_options` parameter.
 Values should be listed as a YAML dictionary.
-Full detials about these hyperparameters are listed in the next section of this tutorial.
+Full details about these hyperparameters are listed in the next section of this tutorial.

 ### Example Recipe Section

-The following is an example `MFACPruningModifier` to be used in place of other PruningModifiers in a recipe:
+The following is an example `MFACPruningModifier` to be used in place of other pruning modifiers in a recipe:

 ```yaml
 pruning_modifiers: